 Using fresh lime and simple syrup or agave, instead of a pre-made mix, is also key to an amazing margarita.
 You can also easily dial the sweetness up or down to your preference very easily.
 I have been lucky with the quality of limes I’ve been buying in the store lately.
-(I recall a shortage last year that led to sad, small fruits in stores.)
 Some bartenders will double strain cocktails with fresh fruit in them, to remove any pulp, but a margarita benefits from the little, sour gems.
 So I would just strain out the ice when you serve.

 Bitter, Salty, Umami, Spicy

 While you may have encountered a margarita with mezcal, these two ingredients are what sets this drink apart.
-(And are what I am crediting myself with adding to a classic mezcal margarita recipe.)
 The bitters are very unique.
 (If you want to learn more about bitters, check out my post about Crude Bitters here.)
-Crude makes their “No No” bitters with nine different peppers and it is hot, but two droppers are just about perfect in this recipe.
-You can always add more if you like more spice!
+Crude makes their “No No” bitters with nine different peppers and it is hot.
+Two dashes are perfect for this spicy margarita recipe.
+You can always add more if you like it spicier.
 You can order their bitters online.

-The salt was recently procured at the Jacobsen Salt Company store in Portland, OR (on my last trip prior to quarantine).
+The salt is from the Jacobsen Salt Company in Portland, OR.
 I was talking to the cashier and mentioned that I liked mezcal.
 She suggested that I might like their San Pablo Worm & Chile Salt.
 It sounded a little weird, but I tried it and it was really unique.
 The toasted worms are very ground up (see super-close up image) so you might not even know they are there.
-The combination of the worms (umami flavor) and the salt, just really make the drink flavors pop.
+The combination of the worms (umami flavor) and the salt, make the drink flavors pop.
 Plus, as someone who hates a salted rim on a margarita, it gets the job done without the mess and being overly salted.
 If you have a salt infused with spice, that would work too.